hassan-turi/Pyhton-Agent-for-Linux/README.md

 # Pyhton-Agent-for-Linux
-This is Python Agent for Linux to run exploits on linux and collect information from the linux.
-This is not completed yet.
+This is `Python Agent` for `Linux` to run `exploits` on linux.
+Stores JSON form of Kernel Infromation and User.